 Market and Model

-Prices start at around £21,000 for the Cooper S three-door hatch with the five-door version bumping that up by around £700.
-At first glance, that seems like a touch more than you'd pay for rivals like the Ford Fiesta ST and Peugeot 208 GTI but when these competitors are properly specced-up, there's not a lot in it.
+Prices start at around £21,000 for the Cooper S three-door hatch with the five-door version bumping that up by £700.
+There's a £1,360 premium for the Steptronic auto gearbox.
+That's for base 'Classic' trim which hardly an Cooper S buyers will want.
+Most will find the extra for either 'Sport' or 'Exclusive'-spec.
+At first glance, all this seems like a touch more than you'd pay for rivals like the Ford Fiesta ST and Volkswagen Polo GTI but when these competitors are properly specced-up, there's not a lot in it.
 Equipment includes full-LED lighting, hip-hugging black cloth sports seats, a DAB stereo, a three-spoke sports steering wheel, air conditioning, Bluetooth and keyless start.

 This being MINI, there's a huge amount of personalisation options, so you might well indulge in body stripes, a John Cooper Works spoiler and contrasting mirrors.
 You can also choose from technology such as a head-up display, MINI Navigation System, MINI Connect and traffic sign recognition.
 Standard safety fittings include front and side airbags as well as curtain airbags for the front and rear seats, automatic passenger airbag deactivation and front and rear ISOFIX child seat mounts.

 Cost of Ownership

 As you might expect with BMW pulling the strings in the background, this MINI Cooper S features some faintly otherworldly efficiency measures.
 The quoted combined fuel economy figure is up to 41.5mpg and up to 145g/km of CO2 for the 3-door version.
 And 40.9mpg and 148g/km for the 5-Door variant.